Department of English

 Administration/Humanities Building (ADM), Room 101, (907) 786-4355

 The programs offered by the Department of English provide an opportunity for a truly liberal education, one that encourages both self-discovery and an exploration of enduring ideas.
-The curriculum includes courses in composition, rhetoric, linguistics and literature.
+The curriculum includes courses in rhetoric, composition, creative writing, linguistics, and literature.

 The English department’s mission is to prepare students to succeed in an increasingly diverse world.
 The department is devoted to an innovative curriculum that encourages lifelong learning, critical thinking and effective writing.
 We teach students to see textual work as an engagement with history, convention, culture and place so that they can participate responsibly in changing regional and challenging global environments.
 In particular, the department is concerned with Alaskan cultures, the North Pacific Rim environment and the intersection of networked technologies and forms of textuality.
 The English department also strives to familiarize students with a full range of literacies – written, digital and visual – so that they may become active and well-equipped citizens.